Large Wooden and Timber Pallets For Sale

-Get in touch with us using the contact form or call us on 01642 224092 to find out how we can help you today.
+Send us a message or call us on 01642 224092 to find out how we can help you today.

 Bespoke Wooden Pallets

 Built by experienced craftsmen

 Our craftsmen have spent decades building custom wooden pallets, in addition to hundreds of other bespoke timber products, timber fencing, and wooden crates.
 Their skill and expertise are second to none.
 Combined with our perfectly situated warehouse (close to both air and sea terminals) we are the ideal choice for your wooden pallet needs.

 Built to your specifications

 We can build any number of wooden pallets to your exact specifications.
 Whether you’re planning on using them for packaging, storage or as alternative garden furniture – we can provide expertly crafted wooden pallets that perfectly suit your needs.
 Tell us what you’re planning on using your pallets for and we can even offer recommendations on size and materials so that you get the product for your needs.